newlinedotco/awesome-fullstack-tutorials/aspnetcore-angular-getting-started.md

 Your API will grow with the time and maybe you need to do another version of one or multiple controllers.
 You can add versioning very easy into your ASP.NET core application.

 > Be aware that there are multiple ways of adding and using verioning in an API in general.
-We will take a look at the version in the route here So our routes will change.
+We will take a look at the version in the route here so our routes will change.
 Other methods are to pass the version in a header or to pass it as a query parameter.
-Both methods are possible but have advantages and disadvantages.
+Both methods are possible and have advantages as well as disadvantages.
 We will focus on the version in the route here as it can be seen in other big and common apis as well.

 Before we actually code lets take a step back and see what versioning means for our api and for our routes:

 1. The route will change from `/api/customers` to `/api/v1/customers` or to be more general `/api/v{versionNumber}/{controller}`.
-2. Our Swagger page should be handling those different versions that the comsumer can get information about version 1 as well as version 2, 3, ...
+2. Our Swagger page should be able to handle those different versions that the comsumer can get information about version 1 as well as version 2, 3, ...
 3. We need to pay attention to our `[customer]` wildcard as two controllers having the same name only have the version as a difference in one namespace do not work as the class would have the same name.
 So we need a solution for that.

 So we can start by adding the nuget packages